cbouilla/foobar/ijoux/README.txt

 The computation is split into a 2D grid of 32768 x 32768 taks (this is imposed by the task processing function).
 Each task takes roughly 30s.
 This should make 9 million hours.
-Because individual tasks are too short, we will group them into "task groups".
+Because individual tasks are too short, we will group them into TASK GROUPs.
 The intention is that a task group is a sizable unit of work.
-On turing, options are 1h, 10h or 20h.

 One viable option is to use u^2 cores and have each core do v^2 tasks.